ember-learn/ember-blog/content/inside-fastboot-the-road-to-server-side-rendering.md

 We are building this feature into Ember.js, **and we're calling it FastBoot**.

 FastBoot will allow you to deliver the HTML and CSS for a page in your Ember app right away, then allow the JavaScript to take over once it has finished loading.
-Your Ember app will behave no differently than server-rendered apps when it comes to search engines, mobile users, cURL, or users with JavaScript disabled.
+Your Ember app will behave no differently than server-rendered apps when it comes to search engines, mobile users, cURL, or users who turned off JavaScript.

 For everyone else, you'll still have the responsiveness and interactivity users have come to expect from Ember apps.